Yacouba Coulibaly

-Yacouba Coulibaly (born 2 October 1994) is a Burkinabé professional footballer who plays as a left back for the Burkina Faso national team.
+Yacouba Coulibaly (born 2 October 1994) is a Burkinabé professional footballer who plays as a left-back for French club Wasquehal and the Burkina Faso national team.

 Career

 Born in Bobo-Dioulasso, Coulibaly has played for RC Bobo Dioulasso, Le Havre and Paris FC.
 He left Le Havre in January 2021, signing for Spanish club FC Cartagena on 8 March 2021.
+He later played for Wasquehal in 2023.

 He made his international debut in 2015, and was named in their squad for the 2017 Africa Cup of Nations.